jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 Part 6 --- Testing
 ==================

-You may have already verified the correctness of your ``LinkedPriorityQueue`` and ``AStarMazeSolver`` classes by completing and running their test classes.
+The correctness of the ``LinkedPriorityQueue`` and ``AStarMazeSolver`` classes may have already been verified by completing and running their test classes.
 If not, do it!

-If you have, for good measure, re-run all the tests provided to you and the ones you wrote.
-If they all pass, you should be pretty confident that you have everything working correctly.
+If they have already been verified, for good measure, re-run all the tests provided and the ones completed for the assignment.
+If they all pass, one should be pretty confident that you have everything working correctly.

 There is no test provided for the ``Asn3`` class, but that's nothing to worry about.
-You can get a sense that it is working correctly by
+Get a sense that it is working correctly by

-    * Running your program on the maze files provided
+    * Running the program on the maze files provided
-    * Create your own maze programs and try running on them too
+    * Create new maze files and try running the program on them too

 Some Hints
 ==========

-* Work on one method at a time.
+* Work on one function at a time
-* Use the unit tests.
-* Get each method *working perfectly* before you go on to the next one.
+* Get each function working perfectly before you go on to the next one
-* *Test* each method as you write it.
+* Test each function as you write it

-    * This is a really nice thing about programming; you can call your methods and see what result gets returned.
-Does it seem correct?
+    * This is a really nice thing about programming; you can call your functions and see what result gets returned
-    * Mentally test before you even write --- what does this method do?
+    * Mentally test before you even write --- what does this function do?
 What problem is it solving?

-* If you need help, **ask**!
-Drop by my office hours.
+* If you need help, ask

+    * Drop by office hours

 Some Marking Details
 ====================

 .. warning::

     Just because your program produces the correct output, that does not necessarily mean that you will get perfect, or even that your program is correct.

 Below is a list of both *quantitative* and *qualitative* things we will look for: